Chaining API

 .register()

-The following chained invocation items are also available, but by init function Calling is usually more friendly.
+The following chained invocation items are also available, but it is usually more friendly to invoke them through the init function .

 Component()